milddrizzle/chromium-browser/README.md

-# Installing Widevine on Chromium on GNU/Linux
+# Installing Browser on Chromium on GNU/Linux

 Or: How to get Spotify/Netflix working on Chromium in Linux